-There are some horror stories about removal companies, so it is vital that you ask all the right questions before your move for information needed to select a moving company you can trust.
-The service of an excellent removal company can be the difference between a good and a bad move - so make sure you do all you can to assure your confidence in the firm you select.
+There are some horror stories about removal companies, so it's vital that you equip yourself with all the information you need to select a moving company you can trust.
+The service of an excellent removal company can be the difference between a move that runs smoothly and one that is more difficult - so make sure you do all you can to assure your confidence in the firm you select.

 Here is some basic information to ask your removal company to ensure you do not become a victim on your moving day.

-Always ask the removal firm to send a surveyor round to confirm the volume of your possessions to be moved (don’t hide anything!) and discuss your requirements.
+Always ask the removal firm to send a surveyor round to confirm the volume of your possessions to be moved and discuss your requirements.
+Be sure that everything you'll be moving is visible, including belongings in the attic, cellar or garage.
 You should not be charged for this visit.

-Ask if they can provide a packing service.
-Make sure you let them know if this is something you require when you instruct them so they can dedicate sufficient time to complete your packing and include it in your quote to ensure you will be aware of the costs.
+Ask if they provide a packing service, regardless of whether you currently plan to use it.
+If you realise this is something you'll require make sure you let them know as soon as possible, so they can dedicate sufficient time to complete your packing and include it in your quote to ensure you won't be surprised by the cost.

-Ask if they have storage facilities available or can recommend somewhere.
+If necessary, ask if they have storage facilities available or if they can recommend somewhere.

 Following the survey and the discussion of any additional services you may require, ask for a full written quotation and a fixed price.

 Ask the removal company what size vans and lorries they have.
 You do not want to have to wait whilst small vans are loaded/moved and then unloaded.
-One large pantechnicon should be available if appropriate.
+One large pantechnicon (a type of large lorry) should be available if appropriate.

-Ask your removal firm if they supply packing boxes, and how many boxes they will bring in advance.
-Some will sell you sets of packing boxes; some will be able to provide them as part of the move.
-Always ask for double walled as these are stronger, get plenty of tape and arm yourself with a small cutter to open the boxes at the other end.
+If required, ask your removal firm if they supply packing boxes and, if so, how many boxes they will bring in advance.
+Some will sell you sets of packing boxes, some will be able to provide them as part of the move, and some may hire out reusable ones.
+If they provide cardboard boxes always ask for double walled as these are stronger, and make sure you get plenty of tape and arm yourself with a small cutter to open the boxes at the other end.
 Many firms also have special book boxes or wine racks.

-- Check that the removal company has a good supply of moving equipment: SatNav to locate your new home quickly, blankets to wrap large furniture, hanging wardrobes, mattress covers etc. These pieces of equipment can make the difference between a bad and a good move.
+- Check that the removal company has all the additional equipment they'll need, for example a SatNav to locate your new home quickly, blankets to wrap large furniture, hanging wardrobes, mattress covers etc. These pieces of equipment can make the difference between a bad and a good move.

 Are their members of staff trained?
 Who by?
 (The British Association of Removers (BAR) and other trade associations run training programmes which can be attended by removals firms).